marcocavanna/FireDataModeler/README.md

 ```

 ## Talker
-Talker is the main object that let you to get/write data on Firebase Database.
+Talker is the main object that let you get/write data on Firebase Database.

 To use the Talker you have to get it from Modeler